KannonZenetism/zenetism-field-physics/zenetism/mpx/nested-universes-and-simulated-realities.md

 Like visiting a physical place: you leave, but the place remains.

 **Status:**
 Veracious nesting.
-Dreams are **real worlds** with non-material substrate.
+Dreams are **real worlds** with consciousness-based substrate (L₃ Interface field).

 ---